jurtasun/2025_probability_notes/documentation/00_readme.txt

     Style sheet language used for specifying the presentation and styling of a document written in a markup language such as HTML or XML.

     Visit book, inspect item in figure (...)

+Equation vs in-line equation.
+Add ordered references.
+How to access presaved versions, apart from manually pressing "Save".
+Ctrl+S does not really save content.